macrolit/globaloe/README.md

   Expect some things to break and make sure to back up your files regularly, data loss may occur.

-- **Multiple Files**
+- **Limited Multiple File Editing**

   Multi-tab usability may be limited.

+- **Limited Interaction**

+  Other plugins cannot interact with the encrypted notes for security reasons.

 ### Bottom Line

 This is an enhancement for a work-around project to note-wise encryption security in Obsidian, especially compatible for cloud environments.
-Although not being a zero-trace zero-knowledge approach, it is decent enough to keep oneself (relatively) calm when it comes to sending sensitive files to foreign cloud servers.
+Although not being a zero-trace zero-knowledge approach, it is decent enough to keep oneself (relatively) calm when it comes to syncing sensitive files to foreign cloud servers.